 Anxiety, mood and other related disorders are highly treatable using Cognitive Behavioral Therapy (CBT).
 We know that thoughts, feelings and behaviors are all connected and influence one another.
 CBT is a short-term treatment option that aims to solve problems concerning dysfunctional emotions, behaviors and cognitions through a goal-oriented, systematic approach focused in the present.
 In other words, CBT challenges the patterns of thinking and behavior that maintain the anxiety and mood difficulties.
+We use exposure and response prevention (ERP) to challenge the behaviors.

 CBT is structured, goal-oriented, and focused on the present as opposed to the past.
 CBT utilizes between-session assignments to help the client apply new skills and techniques into daily life as well as to help augment the treatment.